wistia/wistia-open-docs/_posts/embed-options.md

 ## Embed Options List

-These options are for use with the
-[Construct an Embed Code]({{ '/construct-an-embed-code' | post_url }}) guide.
+These options are for use with the [Customize API](http://wistia.com/doc/data-api#customizations) and [Construct an Embed Code]({{ '/construct-an-embed-code' | post_url }}) guide.

 Option Name           | Type    | Description